List of World Heritage Sites in Vietnam: World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.

 Tentative list

 In addition to the sites inscribed on the World Heritage List, member states can maintain a list of tentative sites that they may consider for nomination.
 Nominations for the World Heritage List are only accepted if the site was previously listed on the tentative list.
-As of 2025, Vietnam has recorded seven sites on its tentative list.
+As of 2025, Vietnam has recorded six sites on its tentative list.